Does the Quran mention Tests?

 This leads to an obvious question – what is their source for making up rules and regulation which have no basis in the Quran?

-It is their misunderstanding of some of the audio and video tapes left by Dr. Rashad Khalifa.
+It is their misunderstanding of some footnotes, audio and video tapes left by Dr. Rashad Khalifa.
 To them the (misunderstood) words of Dr. Rashad Khalifa are more important than the words of God in the Quran.
+The fact that God’s words are complete in the Quran and the only source of law (6:114-115) is unacceptable to them.

 Is there a history of basing up rules and laws on audio and video tapes?